jsiek/abstract-binding-trees/README.md

 one would define two kinds: one for lambda abstraction and another for application.

     data Op : Set where
       op-lam : Op
       op-app : Op

-To specify the signatures, write a function that maps your operators to a list of natural numbers.
-The length of the list says the number of children and the numbers in the list say how many variable bindings come into scope for that child.
+To specify the signatures, write a function that maps your operators to a list of the `Sig` data type.
+The length of the list says the number of children nodes and the `Sig` in the list controls changes in variable scoping that child.
+The `Sig` data type is defined recursively as follows:

+    data Sig : Set where
+      ■ : Sig
+      ν : Sig → Sig
+      ∁ : Sig → Sig

+The `ν` brings one variable into scope.
+The `∁` clears the scope of the child, so that the child does not have access to the surrounding lexical scope.
+The `■` terminates the changes in scope.

 For the lambda calculus, the signature function would be as follows.

-	sig : Op → List ℕ
+    sig : Op → List Sig
-	sig op-lam = 1 ∷ []
+    sig op-lam = (ν ■) ∷ []
-	sig op-app = 0 ∷ 0 ∷ []
+    sig op-app = ■ ∷ ■ ∷ []

-A lambda abstraction has one child expression, its body, and one variable binding comes into scope for the parameter.
+A lambda abstraction has one child expression, its body, and one variable binding comes into scope for the parameter, indicated by the `ν` followed by a terminating `■`.
 Application has two child expressions, the function and the argument.
-Application does not bind any variables.
+Application does not bind any variables, indicated by the `■`.
 Suppose we also wanted the language to include `let` expressions.
 We could add another constructor to `Op`, perhaps named `op-let`, and add the following line to the `sig` function.

-	sig op-let = 0 ∷ 1 ∷ []
+    sig op-let = ■ ∷ (ν ■) ∷ []

 This says that a `let` has two child, the right-hand side and the body.
 The `let` does not bring any variable bindings into scope for